Oxford Hardship Fund

 In assessing applications, guidance will be followed which assumes that a student receives a minimum income level per week, regardless of whether or not this is the case.
 It is expected that students will have made reasonable provisions for themselves and any dependants before beginning their Oxford course.

-What should EU, Overseas and Islands students be aware of before submitting an OHF application?
+What should all other students be aware of before submitting an OHF application?

 Students must be able to demonstrate the following in their application:

 - How their financial situation has changed since their studies began.